Lerista viduata

 The Ravensthorpe Range slider (Lerista viduata) is a species of skink found in Western Australia.
+Historically rare and considered Data Deficient, it was known from only 15 collected specimens prior to a recent study.

+Size

+The Ravensthorpe Range slider is small in size, with a Snout–vent length of approximately 45–47 mm.

 Taxonomy

-The species was first described by the Australian herpetologist Glen Milton Storr in 1991.
+The species was first described by the Australian herpetologist Glen Milton Storr in his 1991 paper Revision of Lerista microtis (Lacertilia: Scincidae).

 Geographic range and habitat

-L. viduata is only found in the Ravensthorpe Range, near Ravensthorpe, and generally lives in loose soil, plant matter, and beneath rocks and logs.
+Lerista viduata is only found in the Ravensthorpe Range, near Ravensthorpe, and generally lives in loose soil, plant matter, and beneath rocks and logs.